 Departing from Provincetown, Dolphin Fleet is one of the oldest tour operators offering whale watching trips out of Cape Cod.
 With naturalists guiding your outing, you’ll have ample opportunities to learn about the marine life that you see.
-These tours emphasize the educational experience of whale watches, so you will gain lots of new knowledge on your trip, in addition to taking in the sensational sights.
+These tours emphasize the educational experience of whale watches, so you will gain lots of new knowledge on your trip.

 Dolphin Fleets also guarantees whale sightings, offering tickets for future use in the unlikely scenario that whales aren’t seen on your tour.
 Dolphin Fleet has four boats in its fleet, each with two levels of viewing decks.
 Tours run from April through October, with individual trips lasting 3-4 hours.